seecloud/docs/docs/quickstart.rst

 ------------------

-When you build an OSS ISO image, a specific set of packages is automatically installed on the base operating system of the ISO iamge.
+When you build an OSS ISO image, a specific set of packages is automatically installed on the base operating system of the ISO image.
 The latest packages are used automatically.

-Do not confuse these set of packages with the packages required for the building environment described in :ref:`qs-prepare-env`.
+This set of packages is different from the packages required for the building environment described in :ref:`qs-prepare-env`.

 The OSS Tooling ISO image includes the following packages: